 Some people get hormone-related hair growth as adults (such as women growing beards, or women developing man-like body hair, called hirsutism).
 Aside from genetics, these hormones can also enter the body through medicinal or external sources.
-If you think this is your case, we encourage you to see a family doctor before seeking laser hair removal.
+If you think this is your case, we encourage you to see a family doctor before seeking hair removal.

-You may also experience undesired hair loss as a result of age, genetics through other bodily changes (again, like hormones, or even stress).
+You may also experience undesired hair loss as a result of age, genetics or through other bodily changes (again, like hormones, or even stress).
 If you are looking to regrow your hair, we may be able to help!
 Do contact us for more info.

 What other options are there for permanent hair removal?